Fright Fest

 -

-A highlight of the Halloween season is the park’s live entertainment offerings.
 We recommend arriving to venues earlier than usual to ensure you have a good view.
 Please note that some outdoor venues, such as Silver Star Carousel Stage and Court House Stage, have incredibly limited seating and viewing areas.
 Show schedules, when available, can be found in the “Entertainment” section above.

 -